What Is a Bank Statement and How Do I Read It?

 What is a Bank Statement?

-A bank statement is a record of your transactions from a checking or savings account over a certain statement period.
+A bank statement is a record of your transactions from a checking or savings account over a certain period of time.

 It shows all the deposits and withdrawals that occurred in your account, including checks you wrote, credits you received, and more.
 The bank statement also shows your beginning and ending balance, as well as how every transaction affected your balance.